mariusfa/listgen/README.md

 # Listgen
 A generic list utility package for Go.
+Heavily inspired by Kotlin.

 ## Overview
 `listgen` provides a collection of utility functions and data structures to work with generic lists in Go.
 Built to leverage the new generics feature introduced in Go 1.18, genlist offers type-safe operations to manipulate and query lists.

 ## Features
 - Filter: Filter elements based provided predicate function.
+- Map: Map elements based on provided list and mapping function.
+- Add: Add elements to the list.

 ## Installation
 ```bash